Shaky Knees 2025: Day 3

 Tom Delonge of Blink 182 by Sloane Johnson

 As the sun set, Vampire Weekend graced the Piedmont stage.
 Lead singer Ezra Koenig began on his own, with just his guitar as accompaniment, until the curtain dropped and prompted the rest of the band behind it to join him.
-All together, they created such a rich, symphonic sound.
+All together, they created a rich, symphonic sound.
 My favorite tracks were throwbacks like “Unbelievers”, “A-Punk”, and “Diane Young”, but they also played several songs from their latest album, Only God Was Above Us.
-Right before their last song, Koenig decided to perform a rendition of Billy Joel’s “Piano Man”, except he changed the lyrics a bit.
+Near the end of their set, Koenig performed a rendition of Billy Joel’s “Piano Man”, except he changed the lyrics a bit.
 “Spin us a web, you’re the spiderman, spin us a web tonight,” he grinned.
-They ended with “Walcott”, which resulted in the crowd singing, “Don’t you wanna get out of Cape Cod, Out of Cape Cod tonight?” as they migrated over to the Peachtree stage for the fest’s final performance.
+They ended with “Walcott”, which resulted in the park echoing, “Don’t you wanna get out of Cape Cod, Out of Cape Cod tonight?” as we migrated over to the Peachtree stage for the fest’s final performance.

-Tom Delonge, Mark Hoppus, and Travis Barker appeared on stage after a WWE style introduction for each of them.
+Tom Delonge, Mark Hoppus, and Travis Barker appeared after a WWE style introduction sequence.
 Between songs, they were up to their usual antics: Delonge and Hoppus continually joked at the other’s expense while Barker kept quiet and stuck to playing drums.
-One of the openers was their iconic song, “First Date”.
+Among the openers was their iconic song, “First Date”.
 The fast paced pop-punk track had everyone on their feet.
-They also played “Feeling This” which had the whole park singing, “Fate fell short this time, your smile fades in the summer / Place your hand in mine, I’ll leave when I wanna.”
+They also played “Feeling This” forcing a sing along moment during the chorus, “Fate fell short this time, your smile fades in the summer / Place your hand in mine, I’ll leave when I wanna.”
 The trio’s fun, nostalgic energy felt like the perfect note to end the festival on.

 That’s a wrap on Shaky Knees, until next time!